ArrowrIcon Home icon

 I suppose that 'letter box' and 'post box' were general names and that 'pillar box' was originally for freestanding column-style boxes, but people just seemed to use whatever term came first to mind.
 The term 'mail box' was never used.

 Post boxes were always red and showed the name of the monarch at the time of installation, but as I was never interested in this at the time, I took little notice.
 In view of the Second World War and the austerity afterwards, I doubt if there were many new post boxes when I was a child.
-Victorian post boxes were even still in use.
+Even Victorian post boxes were still in use.

 Identification of Geogian post boxes